JRPdata/manifold_count_holders/README.md

 # manifold_count_holders
- Counts number of shareholders (traders) of each answer (with > 0 shares) (with YES, NO separately counted) supporting different market types (free response, multiple choice, binary)
+ Counts number of shareholders (traders) of each answer (with > 0 shares) (with YES, NO separately counted) supporting different market types (free response, multiple choice, binary).

  Modify the API key (edit your profile to get one) and the slug name (the short name at the end of the market url) in the config section.

 # Examples